Bridging Wright-Fisher and Moran models: Generalizations of the model

 Let us extend our model where a fraction of the population is updated at each discrete time step to the case where the number $M$ of individuals selected to be updated can fluctuate.
 Let us assume that there is a probability $\pi^{(N)}(M)$ to have each value of $M$ between 0 and $N$.
 In a discrete time step of this new model, the transition probability is

 where $P_{i \rightarrow j}^{(N,M)}$ is given by \cref{eq:p_ij_eq}.
 To obtain the mutant fixation probability in the diffusion approximation within this new model, we express the first two moments of $\Delta x$.
-The calculation is similar to the one presented in SM \cite{sup_mat} for the model with fixed updated fraction, and yields to leading order in $1/N$
+The calculation is similar to the one presented in the Supplementary Material for the model with fixed updated fraction, and yields to leading order in $1/N$

 where $\langle . \rangle$ denotes the average under the distribution $\pi^{(N)}$.
 Thus, the mutant fixation probability reads

 Starting from one mutant, and assuming $s\ll 1$ while $Ns\gg 1$ and $N\gg 1$, \cref{eq:fixproba2} yields to leading order in $1/N$